Species Introduction

 Q: How do I properly acclimatise Cherry Barbs to my aquarium?

-Acclimatising your Cherry Barbs is crucial to reduce stress and ensure their health.
-Start by floating the sealed bag in your aquarium for about 15 minutes to equalise the temperature.
-Then, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
-After this, gently transfer the fish into the tank using a net to avoid adding any bag water, which may contain harmful substances.
-This slow process helps them adjust to their new environment.
+Acclimatisation is crucial for reducing stress in newly introduced Cherry Barbs.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually mix small amounts of aquarium water into the bag every 5-10 minutes for an hour.
+This process helps the fish adjust to the water parameters.
+Once acclimatised, gently transfer the Cherry Barbs into the tank using a net, discarding the bag water to prevent contamination.

 ✓ Expert Tip